Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Handling

 \subsection{Conformal Prediction}

-\textbf{Conformal Prediction Overview.} Given a test input, conformal prediction (CP) generates a prediction set (rather than a single prediction) based on a statistical threshold derived from uncalibrated confidences of previous predictions.
+\textbf{Conformal Prediction Overview.} Given a test input, conformal prediction (CP) generates a prediction set (rather than a single prediction) for each test input using a statistical threshold derived from prediction confidences of calibration data.
 The prediction set guarantees the inclusion of the true label with a specified probability~\cite{vovk2005algorithmic} or an upper bound of a user-defined prediction loss~\cite{angelopoulos2023conformalriskcontrol}.
-We concentrate on the use of CP in classification tasks, as GNNs are commonly employed in this context.
+We focus on CP for classification.